thuem/THUNDER/README.md

 ## Release Note

+* Version 1.4.9: Graphic User Inference (GUI) `thunder_stackview` is released.
+It is used for viewing the result of 2D classification and selecting desired particles.
 * Version 1.4.8: This release elevates the support of NVIDIA GeForce GTX 1080/1080Ti.
 * Version 1.4.7: This release fixes minor bugs.
 * Version 1.4.6: This release fixes a bug occurring during applying mask on the reference.